neilrwest/mazeOfExhaustiion/README.md

 # mazeOfExhaustiion
 Adventure text-based game written in C#.
-Gameplay is faily mundane but the use of recursive graph algorthims BFS and DFS used to setup the maze are fairly advanced.
+Gameplay is fairly mundane but the use of recursive graph algorthims BFS and DFS used to setup the maze are fairly advanced.
 Also demontrates the use of cross-referential classes.

 - At the start of the game a random maze of rooms is set up that you can traverse.
 You will need to build a mental map of the grid or draw it on a piece of paper as you proceed.
 Knock on walls to feel your way around in the dark.
 - You are trying to navigate from a starting room to a finishing room but you will need all six flowers when entering the final room to win the game.